What you will study

 The module explores how social science is used to:

-These themes are explored through the following topics:
+These themes are explored through the following topics, studied in six blocks.

 Block 2 examines personal relationships, looking at the ways in which we make and maintain associations with others.
 It reveals how techniques of social science have been vital in helping us to define and understand different kinds of intimate relationship – in friendship, caring and sexual relations.

 The next block explores how we make ends meet, and shows how social science helps to define and understand different kinds of work, employment and leisure – whether in the factory or office, in the home or on the margins of society.

 Block 4 examines the movement of people and things – revealing how the mobility of commodities, peoples and cultures helps create the social world, as well as the role played by social science in understanding and shaping these processes.